Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/06 Chapter 4 Castle Ravenloft.md

 A character who uses an action to search the ceiling of the elevator finds a secret trapdoor with a successful DC 10 Wisdom ([[/5.
 Mechanics/Rules/Skills.md#Perception\|Perception]]) check.
 The trapdoor opens downward.

 Any creature on top of the elevator when it reaches the top of the shaft must make a successful DC 15 Dexterity saving throw to avoid being crushed against the ceiling of the shaft.
-The character takes `dice: 8d10|avg` (`8d10`) bludgeoning damage on a failed save, or half as much damage on a successful one.
+The character takes `dice:8d10|text(44)` (`8d10`) bludgeoning damage on a failed save, or half as much damage on a successful one.
 When the elevator comes to a stop, its portcullises retract.

 The elevator remains at the top of the shaft until the lever in area K31 is moved to the "down" position.
 When that happens, the trap resets in 1 round: the portcullises come down, and the elevator compartment descends to its place in the hallway at the bottom of the shaft as the stone block rises to the top of the shaft.
 When the elevator reaches the bottom, its portcullises rise again.